Concepts for reducing the impacts of anthropogenic pressures and uses on marine ecosystems and biodiversity

 Multiple anthropogenic interventions in nearshore marine ecosystems are increasingly leading to conflicts of use that require trade-offs.
 Cumulative stressors, which include nutrient and other inputs from agriculture, renewable energy development, use of coastal waters for sediment capping, shipping, pollution, and tourism, must be considered here and often run counter to bindingly formulated marine conservation goals.

-Accordingly, the CREATE project aims to develop solution-oriented action knowledge to reduce the cumulative impacts of multiple uses on biodiversity in three real-world laboratories involving a broad group of stakeholders.
+Accordingly, the CREATE project as partner in the DAM Research Mission sustainMare aims to develop solution-oriented action knowledge to reduce the cumulative impacts of multiple uses on biodiversity in three real-world laboratories involving a broad group of stakeholders.
 To do this, bio-geo-physical data and modeling will be provided to improve coastal ecosystem assessment and management using the reallabs.

 Providing social science analysis of formal and informal local governance structures and embedding them in national, European, and international policies will allow improved management methods to reduce the cumulative impacts of multiple uses.